 Manual burr grinders offer excellent control at a lower cost but require more effort.
 Electric burr grinders provide speed and convenience, especially if you brew daily.

-Finally, store your beans in an airtight container and buy freshly roasted coffee.
+Finally, store your beans properly and buy freshly roasted coffee.
 Grind size cannot compensate for stale coffee.
+See our guide on how to keep coffee fresh for everything you need to know about storage.

 How Coffee Characteristics Affect Grind Size